The next Parish Council meeting will be Monday 1st Sept 2025, the Village Hall at 7.30pm. Agenda to be published a week before.

-The minutes of the Parish Council meeting held Monday 4th September 2023 at 7.00pm. can be found here
+The minutes of the Parish Council meeting held Monday 19th May 2025 at 7.00pm. can be found here

 The parish of Raskelf has a population of approximately 510 people.
 It is situated in the Hambleton district of North Yorkshire, England.
 It lies just off the A19 and is two and a half miles north-west of Easingwold.